s-kyungyong/Kronos/README.md

 For clarity, here are the final versions of our datasets

 ```
-Genome assembly:  v1.2   Zenodo: #This version is identical to v1.1 but incoporates updated repeat annotations.
-Thus, soft-masked regions may differ between the two versions
+Genome assembly:   v1.1   Zenodo:11106422
 Genome annoation:  v2.1   Zenodo:         #This is nearly identicial to v2.0 but includes manually curated NLRs.
 Some v2.0 annotaions were updated.
+Repeat annotation: v1.0
 Exome capture:     v1.1   Zenodo:         #This is identical to v1.0, but the variant effect prediction was performed on the v2.1 annotation instead of v2.0
 promoter capture:  v1.0   Zenodo:
 NLR annotation:    v2.1   Zenodo:         #This is included in the v2.1 annotation

 ```